smriti192002/Rossmann-Sales-Prediction-/README.md

 ## DATA COLLECT <p id="data_collect"></p>

 The data used in this project are available through the Kaggle platform, and can be find [here](https://www.kaggle.com/c/rossmann-store-sales/data).
-But, if it were a real company environment, this data would be collected through database queries, and other sources of information
+But, if it were a real company environment, this data would be collected through database queries, and other sources of information.

+## DATA CLEANING <p id="data_cleaning"></p>

+Cleaning the dataset downloaded from the previous step, performing operations such as: Deleting Duplicates , Treating missing values, correcting the data type of the feature